-- 1. Loosen the three captive screws that secure the display-assembly cable bracket to the system board. - 2.
-Lift the display-assembly cable bracket off the system board. - 3.
+- 1. Loosen the three captive screws that secure the camera and display-assembly cable bracket in place. - 2.
+Lift the camera and display-assembly cable bracket off the system board. - 3.
 Remove the two screws (M1.6x3) that secure the display-assembly cable holder to the palm-rest and keyboard assembly. - 4.
 Disconnect the touch screen cable and camera cable. - 5.
-Remove the screw (M1.6x3) that secures the wireless-card bracket to the system board. - 6.
-Using a plastic scribe, disconnect the antenna cables from the wireless card. - 7.
+Remove the screw (M1.6x3) that secures the wireless-card bracket to the system board.

+- 6. Using a plastic scribe, disconnect the antenna cables from the wireless card.
+Unthread them from the clips on the system board. - 7.
 Open the latch, and disconnect the fingerprint reader-board cable from the system board. - 8.
-Remove the two screws (M2x4) that secure the USB Type-C bracket to the palm-rest and keyboard assembly. - 9.
-Lift the USB Type-C bracket from the palm-rest and keyboard assembly. - 10.
-Open the latch, and disconnect the keyboard-control board cable the system board. - 11.
-Remove the two screws (M2x4) that secure the system board to the palm-rest and keyboard assembly. - i NOTE: The thermal plate is a part of the system board, DO NOT separate it from the system board. - 12.
-Lift the system board off the palm-rest and keyboard assembly.
+Disconnect the speaker cable from the system board. - 9.
+Lift the right USB Type-C bracket from the palm-rest and keyboard assembly. - 10.
+Remove the two screws (M2x4) that secure the left USB Type-C bracket to the palm-rest and keyboard assembly. - 11.
+Lift the left USB Type-C bracket from the palm-rest and keyboard assembly.